mjavadshamsi/starter-hugo-academic/content/home/research.md

 subtitle: ""

-design:

 ---
-#Working Papers:
+# Working Papers

 * Immigration Backlash: The Political Consequences of Open Borders (draft available upon request)

-#Work in Progress:
+# Work in Progress

 * Labour Market Dynamics and Political Change in the Europe with Tim Besley and Torsten Persson